sjbiaga/pisc/README.md

 From `main.scala.in`, two fibres are launched in `background` and used as `Resource`s, such that terminating the program cancels them.
-However, when a process is _discarded_, `IO.never` is used for this situation, so the program won't exit any longer.
-This is something to improve. `IO.canceled` cannot be used as it raises an exception.
+However, when a process is _discarded_, an uncompletee `Deferred[IO, BigDecimal]` is used for this situation, hence the fiber blocks semantically, and so the program won't exit any longer.

 Silent transitions, input and output prefixes ("actions") are associated with an UUID (`Universally Unique IDentifier`) by inheriting the trait `Key` via the